 Facebook is a fabulous tool for sweepstakes fans, but it can also be a breeding ground for scams.
 One of these common scams uses fake Publishers Clearing House pages to trick victims.

-PCH fans find and follow the page, and the con men message them and tell them they've won a prize.
-They then ask for money before they can claim their "winnings."
+PCH fans find and follow the page, and the scammers message them to tell them they've won a prize, then ask for money before they can claim their "winnings."
 Victims hand over cash but never see a prize.

 To keep yourself safe from these scams, learn how to recognize and avoid fake Facebook pages.
 And remember: PCH never, ever notifies winners by Facebook messages.